Demographics of Ontario

 Ontario, one of the 13 provinces and territories of Canada, is located in east-central Canada.
-It is Canada's most populous province by a large margin, accounting for nearly 40 per cent of all Canadians, and is the second-largest province in total area.
+It is Canada's most populous province by a large margin, accounting for nearly 40 percent of all Canadians, and is the second-largest province in total area.
 Ontario is fourth-largest in total area when the territories of the Northwest Territories and Nunavut are included.
 It is home to the nation's capital city, Ottawa, and the nation's most populous city, Toronto.